fennecJ/VLSI-Assembler/Readme.md

 ![](https://i.imgur.com/u2PhSsx.png)
 cc: cond code.
 SHF and ROT: Right:positive/Left:negative.
-The detail definition and implementataion of ins can be found in `ins.c` and `RTL/cpu.v`.
+The detail definition and implementataion of ins can be found in `assembler/ins.c` and `RTL/cpu.v`.